Political Science Graduate Programs — Graduate Certificate, MPA, PhD

 POLI 7360 | Foundations of Policy | 3 |

-The program requires a total of 3 credit hours of internship (POLI 7920 Internship) and 3 credit hours of applied research (POLI 7930 MPA Research Project).
-Students with extensive direct experience with government agencies or nonprofit organizations have the option to complete an approved research project for 6 hours.
+The program requires a total of 3 credit hours of internship (POLI 7920 Internship) for pre-service students.
+In-service with extensive direct experience with government agencies or nonprofit organizations are not required to complete the internship.

 Electives (18 hours)